House Bill No. 524

 Section 4.
 Section 75-10-736, MCA, is amended to read:

-(2) For a voluntary cleanup plan that is considered complete by the department pursuant to subsection (1), the department shall provide formal written notification that the voluntary cleanup plan has been approved or disapproved no more than 60 days for a plan that would take 24 months or less to complete and within 75 days for a plan that would take more than 24 months to complete after the department's determination that an application is complete, unless the applicant and the department agree to an extension of the review to a date certain.
+(2) For a voluntary cleanup plan that is considered complete by the department pursuant to subsection (1), the department shall provide formal written notification that the voluntary cleanup plan has been approved or disapproved no more than 60 days after the department's determination that an application is complete, unless the applicant and the department agree to an extension of the review to a date certain.
 The review must be limited to a review of the materials submitted by the applicant, public comments, and documents or information readily available to the department.
 The department shall communicate with the applicant during the review period to ensure that the applicant has the opportunity to address the public comments.

 (3) (a) If the department receives five applications for review of a voluntary cleanup plan in a calendar month, including applications deferred from prior months, the department may notify any additional applicants in that month that their plans must be reviewed in the order received.
 The 30-day period for department completeness review of deferred applications pursuant to subsection (1) must begin on the first day of the subsequent month that each plan is eligible for review.

 (b) The department shall discontinue accepting voluntary cleanup applications when 15 applications are pending and are being reviewed by the department.
 The department shall establish a waiting list for applications and shall consider the applications in order of submittal.

 (c) If the department has received multiple cleanup applications for a voluntary cleanup at the same facility, the department shall notify all of the applicants and offer them the opportunity to submit a joint application.